HALH Symposium

 Each autumn HALH organises a Symposium on Hertfordshire history, with a number of speakers, usually with a linking theme.
 Local history societies from around the county have stalls where they sell their publications and display their latest research.
 The day is the highlight of the local history calendar in Hertfordshire, and is a great opportunity to hear local history experts, talk to fellow enthusiasts, and buy the latest publications.
 Coffee and tea are provided and lunch can usually be purchased in advance.

-The HALH Symposium 2023 'Rebels, Traitors and Eccentrics' took place on Saturday 14 October at the Katherine Warington School, Harpenden.
+The HALH Symposium 2024 'Post-war Hertfordshire' took place Saturday 12 October at the Katherine Warington School, Harpenden.

 Recent symposiums: